Protect Your Home's Exterior From Sun Damage With UV-Resistant Paints

 Stain

-Stain allows the natural wood grain to show through.
-Although stains offer some UV protection, they typically require frequent reapplication to maintain protection and appearance.
-Stains work well for siding, trim, decks, fences and wood accents.
+Stain lets natural wood grain show through.
+It offers some UV protection but typically needs more frequent maintenance to preserve color and water resistance.
+Suitable for siding, trim, decks, fences, and wood accents.

 Sealers

-Clear sealers protect wood and masonry while maintaining its natural appearance.
-Sealers provide UV protection for up to several years before needing reapplication.
-Use them on decks, fences, siding, roofs, driveways and walkways.
+Clear sealers protect wood and masonry while maintaining their natural appearance.
+Many provide UV protection for several years before reapplication is needed.
+Use on decks, fences, siding, roofs, driveways, and walkways.

 How to Choose the Best UV-Resistant Paint